Internship Program

 Positions Available

-Description: Summer Policy Associate -Transportation & Public Safety
+Summer Policy Associate – Transportation & Public Safety

-Additional assignments may range from public policy research and analysis, program design, market research, trade and investment promotion, foundation funding analysis and requests, website content development, social media creation, event management, and database development.
+Additional assignments may range from public policy research and analysis, program design, market research, website and social media content development, event management, and database development.

 Summer Policy Associates will have the opportunity to attend Council events and policy committee meetings to see firsthand how the Council and its business leaders engage with stakeholder groups in shaping the future of public policy in the region.